Ferdinand-Philippe, Duke of Orléans, Prince Royal, Prince of Orléans

 Helene of Mecklenburg-Schwerin, Ferdinand’s wife; Credit – Wikipedia

 In 1837, Helene of Mecklenburg-Schwerin, daughter of Friedrich Ludwig, Hereditary Grand Duke of Mecklenburg-Schwerin and Karoline Luise of Saxe-Weimar-Eisenach, was chosen as a bride for Ferdinand.
-Helene was Protestant but she had some well-connected relatives that King Louis Philippe wanted to ally with and so her religion was overlooked.
-The main alliance would be with Friedrich Wilhelm III, King of Prussia who was her first cousin once removed.
+Helene was Protestant but she had some well-connected relatives that King Louis Philippe wanted to ally with, so her religion was overlooked.
+The main alliance would be with Friedrich Wilhelm III, King of Prussia, Helene’s first cousin once removed.
 She was also a cousin to Leopold I, King of the Belgians, and his sister The Duchess of Kent, mother of Queen Victoria.
 Other cousins included Augusta of Saxe-Weimar-Eisenach, wife of the future Wilhelm I, King of Prussia, and Wilhelm I, King of Württemberg.
 Helene’s family was against the marriage but she accepted the marriage proposal because she wanted to become a queen.

 On May 30, 1837, Helene and Ferdinand were married at the Château de Fontainebleau.
-Hyacinthe-Louis de Quélen, Archbishop of Paris forbade the marriage from taking place at the Notre Dame de Paris because of the religious differences.
-Ferdinand and Helene’s marriage was a happy one but Ferdinand’s mother opposed her as a Protestant and a liberal.
-Helene became popular with the public by her introduction of the German Christmas tree in France.
+Hyacinthe-Louis de Quélen, Archbishop of Paris forbade the marriage from taking place at the Notre Dame de Paris because of the couple’s religious differences.
+Ferdinand and Helene’s marriage was a happy one but Ferdinand’s mother opposed Helene as a Protestant and a liberal.
+Helene became popular with the publicwith her introduction of the German Christmas tree in France.

 Ferdinand and Helene had two children: